JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 DI framework allows injecting dependencies into components based on the current environment.

 Any DI framework that supports Kotlin Multiplatform can help you inject different dependencies for different platforms.
-We don't want to recommend any specific framework, use the one you prefer.
+We don't want to recommend any specific framework.
+Use the one you prefer.

 For instance, that's how to inject platform implementations with one of the frameworks that support Kotlin Multiplatform, [Koin](https://insert-koin.io/):